 Like I said, in this life, love can be risky.
 But I wouldn’t trade all the love I have received over the years for no love at all.

-If you see me (and Rachel) at Bethel, just know that we are sad right now and tears flow pretty easily.
+If you see me (and Rachel) online, just know that we are sad right now and tears flow pretty easily.
 We give thanks to God for gift given at Easter…it is that love that keeps us moving forward.

 God bless you all,